-Prior to the introduction of pipi, in Whangarei Harbour (PPI 1A) and FMA PPI 1, to the QMS in 2004, the commercial fishery area was defined in regulation as that area within 1.5 nautical miles of the coastline from Home Point, at the northern extent of the Whangarei Harbour entrance, to Mangawhai Heads, south of the harbour.
+Prior to the introduction of pipi in Whangarei Harbour (PPI 1A) and FMA PPI 1 to the QMS in 2004, the commercial fishery area was defined in regulation as the area within 1.5 nautical miles of the coastline from Home Point, at the northern extent of the Whangarei Harbour entrance, to Mangawhai Heads, south of the harbour.
+The fishery was limited by daily limits which summed to 657 t greenweight in a 365 day year, but there was no explicit annual restriction.

 Commercial fishers tend to gather pipi from the seaward edge of Mair Bank, particularly the southern end, and avoid the centre of the bank itself where there is a lot of shell debris.
 Regulations require that all gathering be done by hand, and fishers typically use a mask and snorkel.
-There is no minimum legal size (MLS) for pipi, although a sample measured from the commercial catch in PPI 1A in 2005 suggested that fishers favour larger pipi (over 60 mm SL, Williams et al 2007).
+There is no minimum legal size (MLS) for pipi, although a sample measured from the commercial catch in PPI 1A in 2005 suggested that fishers favour larger pipi (over 60 mm SL, Williams et al. 2007).
 Pipi are available for harvest year-round, so there is no apparent seasonality in the fishery.

-Over 99% of the total commercial landings of pipi in New Zealand have been from general statistical area 003 and PPI 1.
-In the most recent years, where a distinction has been made, virtually all the landings have been from PPI 1A (Whangarei Harbour).
-Total commercial landings of pipi reported on Licensed Fish Receiver Returns (LFRRs) have remained reasonably stable through time, averaging 187 t annually in New Zealand since 1986-87 (Table 1).
+Over 99% of the total commercial landings of pipi in New Zealand have been from General Statistical Area 003 and PPI 1.
+Later on, where a distinction has been made, virtually all the landings have been from PPI 1A (Whangarei Harbour).
+Total commercial landings of pipi reported on Licensed Fish Receiver Returns (LFRRs) remained reasonably stable through time, averaging 177 t annually in New Zealand from 1986-87 until 2009-10 (Table 1).
+Landings subsequently decreased to an average of just 71 t in 2010-11 to 2011-12; no landings were reported after 2012.
 The highest recorded landings were in 1991-92 (326 t).
 There is no evidence of any consistent seasonal pattern in either the level of effort or catch per unit effort (CPUE) in the pipi fishery.
-CPUE in the pipi targeted fishery increased between 1989-90 and 1992-93, was then relatively stable up to 2002-03 but increased in 2003-04 and 2004-05 (Williams et al 2007).
+CPUE in the pipi targeted fishery increased between 1989-90 and 1992-93, was then relatively stable up to 2002-03 but increased in 2003-04 and 2004-05 (Williams et al. 2007).
 No CPUE information has since been analysed.